LARG/HFO/README.md

 ## Example Agents
 Example C++ and Python agents are provided in the `example` directory.

-## Demo
+## Demo1
- - Start a simple 1v1 game played by Agent2D:
+Start a simple 1v1 game played by Agent2D:
 ```
 ./bin/start.py --offense-npcs=1 --defense-npcs=1
 ```

+## Demo2
- - Start an example agent on the empty goal task.
+Start an example agent on the empty goal task.
 This agent will move forwards slowly.
 First start the server: `./bin/start.py --offense-agents=1 &` and then connect the agent:
 `./example/hfo_example_agent`.